About Me

 I’m Naomi Nygaard,

-Food-and-Body-Freedom Companion-guide, therapist, coach, speaker, and inspirational program facilitator, I’ve helped hundreds of women discover freedom from food and body-weight obsession and step with confidence into a life of peace and thriving.
+Food-and-Body-Freedom Companion-guide, therapist, coach, speaker, writer and program facilitator.
+I’ve helped hundreds of women discover freedom from food and body-weight obsession and find ease and confidence inhabiting a peaceful, thriving life.

 I promote a paradigm of complete self-acceptance as the only sustainable path to healing food and bodyweight stuckness and shame forever.
-I know that when we are free from these burdens, we can access all of our creativity, joy and gifts to create a better world.
+I know that when we are free from these burdens, we can access all of our creativity, joy and gifts to create a better world for ourselves and our communities.

-My mission is to empower and equip women in groups and individually to align with their own visions of food freedom and inner-harmony, and help them identify and release the blocks to finally live them.
+My mission is to empower and equip women in groups and individually to align with their own visions of food freedom and inner-harmony, and help them identify and release any blocks to living them.

-I know first-hand the hopelessness, helplessness, worthlessness and shame that go hand-in-hand with addictive cycles around food and body-weight.
-I found freedom from years feeling trapped and hating myself, eating certain foods while feeling desperate to lose weight, be and stay slim.
+I know first-hand the hopelessness, helplessness, worthlessness and shame that addictive cycles of body-weight and food can bring.
+I spent years feeling trapped and hating myself for eating in a way that sabotaged my desperate desire to be and stay slim.

-I found health through an end to the madness of this long-time cycle.
-First, I learned to slow it, and then in time I found I was blossoming right up out of it.
+I rediscovered health and an end to the madness of this long-time cycle.
+First, I learned to slow it, and then in time I found I was blossoming in a spiral right up out of it.
 I’ve been maintaining a healthy body-weight, a wholesome, joyful, delicious and easy-going relationship with food, and a happy life ever since: for the past 15 years.

 I’m a woman grateful to be doing work I love with powerful, determined, and courageous women like you.
-I’m loving living my life as a mother, wife, daughter, aunt, sister, psychotherapist, coach and guiding companion for women who wish to move beyond obsession with food and their body-weight.
+I’m loving living my life as a mum of two, wife, daughter, aunt, sister, psychotherapist, coach and guiding companion for women who wish to move beyond obsession with food and their body-weight.

-My life becomes richer when one more woman discovers how to live her life free from her addictive, compulsive, or obsessive relationship with food and weight-loss, rekindle a deep sense of being okay just as she is, and from there start to chanel the grounded, shimmering power and energy of a woman living out her real dreams.
-It looks different every time, for every woman, and it is always beautiful, in the true sense of the word: her birth right.
+My life becomes richer when one more woman discovers how to live her life free from her addictive, compulsive, or obsessive relationship with food and weight-loss, rekindle her birthright sense of total okayness just as she is, and from there starts to chanel the grounded, shimmering power and energy of a woman living out her real dreams.
+It looks different every time, for every woman, and it is always elegant, beautiful and stunning, in the true natural senses of these words.

-For the past fifteen years, I have found myself committed to an ongoing journey discovering what works to heal addiction to certain foods and to judging ourselves and shaming our bodies.
-I’ve met many courageous, wholehearted, and passionate women like you along the way.
+For the past fifteen years, I have found myself committed to an ongoing journey discovering what works to heal addiction to certain foods and to healing the harsh judging we women can be habituated to – judging ourselves and shaming our bodies.
+I’ve met women like you along the way, who had the courage to be vulnerable and share their inner worlds with me.
+This has been a gift and honour beyond words, and has made my own life and growth immeasurably richer and deeper-rooted.

-Devoting my energy to guiding women through the same process which gave me back my life is central to my purpose in this lifetime.
-This work is ongoing for me: I learn as much if not more from the people I work with as they do from me.
-I consider us all to be walking alongside one another: equals sharing our experiences of this journey as we keep discovering our own unique recipes of what creates most freedom, peace and thriving.
+I devote my vocational energy to guiding women through a healing process such as that which gave me back my life.
+This is central to my purpose in this lifetime.
+This work is ongoing for me: I learn as much if not more from the people I work with, as they do from me.
+I consider us all to be walking alongside one another: equals sharing our experiences of this journey as we keep discovering our own unique recipes of what creates most freedom, peace and thriving in this oft-difficult life we share.

 In the group programs and individual sessions I run, together we co-create a reality beyond the negative food and body cycles, so we can blossom towards our full growth as the vibrant women we naturally are.

-For twenty years I was mired in a crazy-making cycle, addicted to foods containing heaps of sugar and refined flour – stuff like pastries, cakes, biscuits, chocolate and sweets.
-I also became addicted to exercising and dieting.
+For twenty years I was mired in a crazy-making cycle, addicted to foods containing heaps of sugar and refined flour – stuff like pastries, cakes, biscuits, chocolate and sweets, as well as oily salty things.
+I also became addicted to exercising and dieting to keep any weight gain (real or imagined) at bay.
 It made me high, lofty and proud to feel ’empty’ and to look slim-bellied.
 I swung between two states of being.
-One was ‘feast’: bingeing, overeating and feeling ‘sullied’ by food; the other state was ‘famine’: in this state I felt ‘pure’, fasting or delaying eating, priding myself on needing and wanting little or nothing, remaining ‘strong’ against the base appetite of my own physical hunger.
+One was ‘feast’: binging, overeating and feeling ‘sullied’ by certain foods; the other state was ‘famine’: in this state I felt ‘pure’, fasting or delaying eating, priding myself on needing and wanting little or nothing, feeling light and feminine, floaty and demure on the outside, while remaining ‘strong’ on the inside – standing firm against the hated base appetites of my own physical hunger.

-It wasn’t until my recovery began that I became aware of what I had been missing out on swinging between these two poles: the simple joy of just being ordinary me, and liking that person I am.
+It wasn’t until my recovery began that I became aware of what I had been missing out on swinging between these two poles: the simple joy of just being ordinary me, and liking that person that I am.
 I also came to see how impossible it was for me to find balance on my own.
 Parts of me were (and can still sometimes be) very proud indeed.
-These parts didn’t want to admit that my life wasn’t bearing the fruits of any of my sweetest dreams.
-Whatever my weight, nothing I truly longed for – intimacy, creativity, work using my gifts and talents – could enter my life.
+These parts didn’t want to admit that my life wasn’t bearing the fruits of my sweetest dreams.
+Whatever my weight, nothing I truly longed for – intimacy, creativity, spiritual nourishment, connection to nature, belonging to a loving community, work using my gifts and talents – none of these could enter my life.

 In my recovery, I learned first-hand, step-by-step, in a simple, manageable and piecemeal way, how to move beyond food addiction to healing and freedom.
-I adopted an holistic method to recover my health, happiness and self-worth.
+I adopted a holistic method to recover my health, happiness and self-worth.
 I’ve been enjoying these gifts fully for the past fifteen years, never taking them for granted.
-My life is now contains loving relationship and nourishing creativity.
-I know that this life of peace, ease, and pleasure being in a human body is waiting for you too.
+My life now contains loving relationships, nourishing creativity and a deep connection to our beautiful earth.
+I know that a life of peace, ease, and pleasure being in a human body is waiting for you too.
 I’m committed to walking by your side as you discover these gifts for yourself.

 More About My Past Journey